Learning To Swim As An Adult - Peter's Experience (Part 2)

 I Thought You Have Got To Be Kidding

 Lesson number 2, came around very quickly, and I was expecting to experience more of the same “torture” and “just do it, I don’t have time to explain” approach from the lovely Miss.
 This was “make or break time” for me.
-Same people from last week turned up, we were starting to get know each other, and we were all still nervous.
+The same people from last week turned up, we were starting to get to know each other, and we were all still nervous.

 Grouped Us Accordingly

-In general, every-time he was planning for us to do a new drill or skill Richard would tell us what to expect and what may happen.
-This was great as it took away some of the fear factor and uncertainty, by preparing us for what to expect.
+In general, every time he was planning for us to do a new drill or skill Richard would tell us what to expect and what may happen.
+This was great as it took away some of the fear factors and uncertainty, by preparing us for what to expect.

 Next time Richard becomes pushy